AndyRandomMonk/ArkhamCityManualAP/README.md

 4. Restart your Archipelago client and start up the "Manual Client".
 5. Connect to the server using the B:AC Manual AP in the client.

+**NOTE: This Manual AP is intended to be played with the Catwoman DLC disabled.
+You can do this by removing the +DLCBundlesInstalled="Catwoman" lines in your PCGame.ini.**

 # How to Play
 As of now, this AP supports the main story and several side missions.
 As for items, these include: